stam1072623/Fitness-App/README.md

 # Fitness-App
 This project shows the detailed development of the software for a fitness app.
 From the time programming of the project to creating the use cases, robustness diagrams, sequence diagrams and writing the java code.
-It is a project completed by me and a group of fellow students during the 8th semester of our studies as part of Software Technology course.
+It is a project completed by me and a group of fellow students during the 8th semester of our studies as part of the Software Technology course.
 Therefore the reports will be in greek.

 The original idea: